Skip to main content

 SEER Ratings - What They Really Mean in North Texas

-I tell my customers to think about it this way: if you’re going from a 14 SEER dinosaur to a 20 SEER system, you’re looking at about 40% less energy usage.
-On a $300 summer bill, that’s $120 back in your pocket every month.
+The math is straightforward.
+Going from a 14 SEER dinosaur to a 20 SEER system means roughly 40% less energy.
+If your summer bills run $300, that’s $120 back in your pocket every month.

 HSPF (Heating Season Performance Factor)